 For full grants, students with strong academic records (above 3.5 GPA) whose project proposal is appropriate to the country proposed and can be completed in a year, and shows a strong connection to academic work done at Davidson.
 For English teaching assistantships, students with some teaching experience (AT, tutoring, ESL experience at the Y, writing center or speaking center, music lessons, coaching, etc.) and a possible interest in a career in teaching, international education, international development, or a similar field.
 U.S. Citizenship is required as is a bachelor's degree.

 Work closely with the campus Fulbright program adviser beginning, at the latest, in early summer before senior year.
 The on-campus application deadline is the second Monday in September.
 Applications are ranked (and interviews held) by the Graduate Fellowships Committee in late September.
-The committee decides on the level of Davidson's endorsement/the student's rating, which is written by the campus program adviser based on committee members' comments.
+The committee decides on Davidson's endorsement, which is written by the campus program adviser based on committee members' comments.
 The completed application with the campus endorsement is sent to the Fulbright Commission in mid-October.

 Recent graduates who do not yet have another academic affiliation (with a Fulbright program adviser) should apply through Davidson.